Underground Ernie: Premise

-The series is focused on the adventures of Ernie, the controller of International Underground.
-He works with his colleagues, computer expert Millie who loves all things international, and Mr. Rails, the maintenance man who's been working at the railway for over 25 years.
-The trains have their own characters too.
+The series focuses on the adventures of Ernie, the controller of the International Underground.
+He works with his colleagues, including a computer expert Millie who loves all things international, and Mr. Rails, the maintenance man who has been working on the railway for over 25 years.
+The metro trains have their own characters too.
 Victoria is the oldest and has seen it all.
 She acts as a grandmother figure to all the trains, offering a helping hand whenever they need guidance, Bakerloo is the detective of the Underground, while Hammersmith and City are two fast and furious twins who love quizzes and banking, Jubilee is the youngest of the team, and he's gadget mad, as well as being very mischievous, and Circle is the hippy chick, who loves nature and animals, as well as helping her friends out.
 Over the course of the series, they are joined by their friends from across the world, such as the snooty Paris, gentle giant Moscow and fun-loving Brooklyn.
-In each episode, Ernie comes across a problem that he needs a fix, needing the help of the trains or passengers, or both.
+In each episode, Ernie comes across a problem that he needs a fix, needing the help of the trains, the passengers, or both.

 Premiere

 In its premiere run, Underground Ernie was broadcast twice a day five days a week, firstly on BBC Two at 9 am, and then repeated on CBeebies at 4.30 pm.

-In the series premiere, "Pop Decoy", pop superstar "Sam 7" is performing at the theatre, and Jubilee has to get him there without hundreds of fans finding out.
+In the series premiere, "Pop Decoy", pop superstar "Sam 7" is performing at the theatre, and Jubilee has to bring him there without hundreds of fans finding out.
 Alas, the excitable Jubilee can't keep a secret, and he and Ernie have to come up with a plan to get Sam 7 safely to the theatre.